purpleprotocol/purplecoin/ROADMAP.md

     - [x] OP `0xab` SpillScriptOuts - Pushes all the script outputs of the output with the given index to the stack.
     - [x] OP `0xac` IsColouredOut - Receives and index and pushes `1` on top of the stack if the output is coloured, `0` otherwise.
     - [x] OP `0xad` ColourHash - Pushes to the top of the stack the colour hash of the output at the given index.
 Pushes a zero hash if the output is an XPU output.
-    - [ ] OP `0xae` CallBody - Interprets the top `Unsigned8Array` on the stack as a Func body and executes it
+    - [ ] OP `0xae` CallBody - Parses the top `Unsigned8Array` on the stack as a script, and if successful executes it.
+Pops from the top of the stack the number of terms the script specifies.
+Traps if the script doesn't have enough terms on the top of the stack to take.
     - [x] OP `0xaf` Call - Calls the function with the given index.
     - [x] OP `0xb0` Concat - Concat the two topmost items on the stack
     - [x] OP `0xb1` Eq - Pushes `1` on top of the stack if the two topmost items on the stack are equal